sharonsun131/MechaCar_Statistical_Analysis/README.md

 * What metric or metrics are you going to test?

-  Cost and city or highway fuel efficiency.
+  Cost and city or highway fuel efficiency between the MechaCar and their competitors.

 * What is the null hypothesis or alternative hypothesis?